Soft Coated Wheaten Terrier Puppy Guide

 First-Year Health Milestones

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of protein-losing nephropathy, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Soft Coated Wheaten Terriers are prone to.
+Watch for early signs of protein-losing nephropathy, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Soft Coated Wheaten Terriers are prone to.

-Consistent daily structure — including predictable meal times, exercise, and rest periods — reduces anxiety and supports behavioral stability.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Soft Coated Wheaten Terriers especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Soft Coated Wheaten Terriers

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Soft Coated Wheaten Terrier.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings